Skip to content

 }

-realloc tries to expand in place at the original location; if that's not possible, it finds a larger block on the heap and copies the old data over.
-In either case, the returned pointer points to valid memory and the old data is intact.
+realloc attempts to expand the memory block in place.
+If that isn't possible, it finds a larger block on the heap and copies the old data over.
+In either case, the returned pointer points to valid memory, and the old data remains intact.

-⚠️ Pitfall Warningrealloc may return a different address!
-You must use the return value to update the pointer.
-If you write realloc(arr->data, new_size) without receiving the return value, you lose the new address after the "move", and the memory pointed to by the old address has already been freed — a double disaster.
+⚠️ Warningrealloc might return a different address!
+You must update the pointer using arr->data = new_data.
+If you write realloc(arr->data, ...) without capturing the return value, you lose the new address after the move, and the memory at the old address is freed—a double disaster.

-If an array once grew to 10,000 elements and later shrank to only 10, the memory for 9,990 elements is wasted.
-But shrinkage timing is much trickier than growth — consider an array oscillating between 100 and 50: shrinking at 50, then immediately needing to insert again, growing back to 100 — this back-and-forth is the classic "thrashing" problem.
-Our strategy is to shrink to half capacity but keep a minimum capacity of 8, called explicitly by the user:
+If an array grows to 10,000 elements but later shrinks to just 10, the memory for 9,990 elements is wasted.
+However, the timing for shrinking is much trickier than for expansion.
+Consider an array oscillating between 100 and 50 elements: shrinking at 50, followed immediately by an insertion that expands it back to 100, causes constant churn—a classic "thrashing" problem.
+Our strategy is to shrink to size while maintaining a minimum capacity of 8, triggered by an explicit call from the user:

 c